akshaydhimang14cs/ComplyAI-An-Agentic-Gap-Analysis-Tool/README.md

 <!-- add your experiences over here -->

-> \\\_This is a placeholder.
-Replace the text below with your personal learning from LST and SST sessions summary.\\\_ LST and SST sessions helped me....

-\---
+During the LST and SST sessions, I learned the importance of discipline, communication, teamwork, and continuous self-improvement.
+These sessions helped me understand how to work in a structured way, respect responsibilities, and stay committed to my tasks.

 ## **Community Services**

 <!-- add descreption in your own words -->

-During my internship period, I participated in multiple community-oriented activities .....<!-- add descreption in your own words -->
+During my internship period, through the community service activities, I also developed a stronger sense of social responsibility and empathy toward others.
+Overall, these experiences were very meaningful for my personal growth and helped me become more confident, humble, and aware of my duties toward society.
 ### **Activities Involved**

 <!-- add the location where you given -->